rev-net/memo/pitch.md

 - **Revnet Reserch Group, LLC (RRG):** The split operator of the revnet to start.
 - **Revnet Fund 1, LLC (RF1):** A fund that interfaces between traditional limited partners and onchain revnets.

 Before diving into each, it's first important to understand the how revnets works under the hood.
-Each revnet stage specifies five rules which dictate everything about how the it operates:
+Each revnet stage specifies five rules which dictate everything about how it operates:

 | **Rule**      | **Description**                                                                                                                                                                                                                                                                                                                                                              |
 |---------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|